Do you want to quit smoking?

-Some lack the motivation, others easily relapse thanks to stress or other factors and therefore have to restart the whole quitting process again, but for the most part it should be said that many probably do not understand just how much healthier their lives would be if they decided to kick the habit.
+Some lack the motivation, others easily relapse thanks to stress or other factors and then have to restart the whole quitting process again.
+But for the most part many probably do not understand just how much healthier their lives would be if they learned how to stop smoking, for good.

-Unfortunately, a quitter should note that there are some setbacks that may occur when quitting, most notably these 4 effects of withdrawal on their body’s system.
+Unfortunately, you should note that there are some setbacks that may occur when quitting, most notably these 4 effects of withdrawal.

 1. Digestive: You may experience heartburn, indigestion, nausea, and diarrhea.
 Symptoms usually get worse before they begin to improve.